 About this courseSkip About this course

 In 1854, a cholera epidemic swept through the London neighborhood of Soho.
 In the course of about three weeks, over 600 people died.
 This incident was, tragically, not unusual in London or the rest of the 19th century world as a whole.
 The scourge of cholera seemed unstoppable and, even worse, unpredictable.
-But one doctor -- ignored by the scientific community at large -- set out to prove that he knew how cholera was spread.
+But one doctor -- ignored by the scientific community at large -- set out to prove that he knew how this infectious disease was spread.